msimecek/Chatbot-Student-Workshop/README.md

 ## First Bot - Yes/No?

-In the first part you will learn the basic principles of creating a chatbot and structuring of the code.
+In the first part you will learn the basic principles of creating a chatbot and structuring the code.

-1. Create a new **Bot Application** Project in Visual Studio 2017.
+1. Create a new **Bot Application** project in Visual Studio 2017.

 2. Choose the name you like, for example "*AnoNeBot*".